-- Freebies: Many broadband tariffs come with tempting incentives like cashback or vouchers to certain stores – but you should consider whether these are as important as factors such as speed and cost
+- Freebies – Many providers offer tempting incentives, such as cashback or gift cards, to new customers.
+These may bring help bring down the cost of an expensive broadband deal, although you should also consider whether these gifts are as important as factors such as speed and cost

 What broadband speed do I need?

-Think you’ll need fibre optic broadband is your best option?
-Hit the button below to find out more and compare deals
+Think fibre optic broadband is your best option?
+Click the button below to find out more and compare deals:

 What’s my current internet speed?

 Worried you’re not getting the correct speed or want to see if you can get faster?
-Hit the button below to try the MoneySuperMarket broadband speed test.
-It’s easy to use, and you’ll get a result in seconds.
+Try the MoneySuperMarket broadband speed test below.
+It’s free and easy to use, and you’ll get a result in seconds.